Living & Working in Great Places

 Thanks for being here!
 The six of us at CoolWorks welcome you and wish you success in finding your Jobs in Great Places®!

 Living the Dream is the book I wrote while living in my RV and working at Mount Rainier.
 The chapters include all sorts of things I learned during my seven year journey in seasonal work.
 On Monday and Tuesday, September 5 and 6th, you can download it FREE, yes, free at the link.
-I'd love some good…Continue
+I'd love some good reviews at amazon, too, if you're so inclined.

 Well, we've just been notified of two things.
 Number one, our housing ( no food program except 20% discount at restaurants on location) went up by 59 bucks a month.
 So, for a room in a four-plex its now going to be $579 per month. as of January.
 Then, they've cut back our hours, hoping for snow or else its going to be real lean.
 Even our pastry shop is going to be closed at least one day a week.